 That poor beggar could never have won.
 No money.
 No cards or checks.
 No means for forgery.
 There was nothing of life-ending importance in that clutch.
 In the end, he ended with nothing.
 Nothing but the risk of his life.

 In a panic, I fled to the nearest police station I could find.
 It was my first experience with lackadaisical foreign police who could not act beyond a 1 mph speed limit – not without pay first, anyway.
 After an hour of sitting through the slow paced drudgery of passport recovery, I gave up.
+Fleeing to the first taxi in the street, I left the snails shouting inconceivably at my back.
 I located the police headquarters at the international airport and made my way there immediately.

 A fate I would wish on no person.

 Not even one who had stolen my means of departure from this less developed country.